akgondber/open-file-manager/README.md

 * On Linux, the function will try multiple file managers and use the first one available
 * Supports FreeBSD, OpenBSD, and SunOS in addition to major platforms

+## Related

+You might also be interested in:

+* [open-finder-dialog](https://www.npmjs.com/package/open-finder-dialog): Open a finder dialog window (finder prompt) programmatically.
+Only works on MacOS. | [homepage](https://github.com/jonschlinkert/open-finder-dialog "Open a finder dialog window (finder prompt) programmatically.
+Only works on MacOS.")
+* [open-linux-file-dialog](https://www.npmjs.com/package/open-linux-file-dialog): Open a file dialog window programmatically to allow the user to select one or more… [more](https://github.com/jonschlinkert/open-linux-file-dialog) | [homepage](https://github.com/jonschlinkert/open-linux-file-dialog "Open a file dialog window programmatically to allow the user to select one or more files.
+Only works on Linux.
+No dependencies.
+Supports zenity (GNOME), kdialog (KDE), yad (Yet Another Dialog), qarma (Qt-based), matedialog (MATE), rofi (window switcher wi")
+* [open-windows-file-dialog](https://www.npmjs.com/package/open-windows-file-dialog): Programmatically open a file dialog window (explorer) for picking files.
+Only works on Windows.
+Also… [more](https://github.com/jonschlinkert/open-windows-file-dialog) | [homepage](https://github.com/jonschlinkert/open-windows-file-dialog "Programmatically open a file dialog window (explorer) for picking files.
+Only works on Windows.
+Also see: open-finder-dialog, open-linux-file-dialog, and open-file-manager-dialog for other platforms.")

 ## About

 <details>